 Dispute Resolution Section Members and Fordham Alumni: $745; NYSBA Members: $795; Non-Members: $895

 For over 20 years, Simeon H. Baum and Stephen A. Hochman have delivered this three-day training designed for mediators on New York State Court’s Commercial Division ADR panel.
 This training is approved under Part 146 of the Rules of the Chief Administrative Judge.
-Together with their Advanced Commercial Mediation training that will be presented through NYSBA's Dispute Resolution Section November 3 and 4, these programs provide the five (5) days of training required for service on the Commercial Division ADR roster.
+Together with the Advanced Commercial Mediation training that will be presented through NYSBA's Dispute Resolution Section later in the year these programs provide the five (5) days of training required for service on the Commercial Division ADR roster.

-Participants in this interactive, Zoom-based training will engage in a thorough examination of mediation principles and techniques.
-With a dynamic blend of PowerPoint, plenary group discussion, and exercises and role-plays in breakout rooms, attendees gain direct experience of the structure of a typical mediation, reflect on ethical issues that may rise in mediation, and explore solutions for generating movement and overcoming impasse.
+Participants in this interactive training will engage in a thorough examination of mediation principles and techniques.
+With a dynamic blend of PowerPoints, plenary group discussion, and exercises and role-plays, attendees gain direct experience of the structure of a typical mediation, reflect on ethical issues that may rise in mediation, and explore solutions for generating movement and overcoming impasse.
 Participants will grapple with the tension between facilitative and evaluative or directive approaches in mediation, both from a practical and from an ethical perspective, and will discuss the advantages and disadvantages of these styles.

 Simeon H. Baum, Esq.